MicrosoftDocs/Viva/WorkplaceAnalytics/Use/faq.md

 ##### Q1.
 What is the difference between privacy settings and meeting-exclusion rules?

 A1.
 Admins make  _privacy settings_ to change the way Workplace Analytics extracts data, such as preventing data from ever being included in any Workplace Analytics calculation.
+Note that privacy settings apply to data extractions moving forward and are not retroactive to past data.
 For more information, see [Privacy settings](settings.md#privacy-settings) and [Workplace Analytics privacy and data access](../privacy/privacy-and-data-access.md).

 Analysts use _meeting-exclusion rules_ in Workplace Analytics queries to help ensure that query results accurately represent relevant meeting norms within the organization.
+Changes to these rules apply retroactively in the data.
 For more information, see [Meeting exclusion rules in Workplace Analytics](../tutorials/meeting-exclusions-intro.md).

 ##### Q2.
 Can other analysts use the meeting exclusion rule sets that I create?